 Students are advised to take the test seriously.
-Performance of the Placement Test will determine which college courses a student may or may not take.
-Non-credit, developmental courses may be required for students who earn scores below the standards set for college-level courses.
+Performance of the ACCUPLACER Test will determine which college courses a student may or may not take.
+Non-Credit developmental courses may be required for students who earn scores below the standards set for college-level courses.
 Accordingly, students are encouraged to prepare as follows:

-- 1. Read this entire publication so that the instructions received on the day of testing will be familiar. - 2.
-Eat well and get sufficient rest prior to taking the Placement Test.

-3. Visit a library or the internet to obtain other publications which will help you review material you may have forgotten.
+- Read through this entire publication so that the instructions received on the day of testing will be familiar. - Eat well and get sufficient rest prior to taking the ACCUPLACER Test. - Visit a library or the internet to obtain other publications which will help you review material you may have forgotten.